kfusilier/codedependent.io/content/blog/console-clear/index.md

 ---
-title: 'Console Filling Up?
-Enter console.clear()'
+title: 'Console Filling Up? console.clear() to the rescue'
 date: '2019-07-15'
 ---